 Although enacting new gun laws in Washington is a slog, states have moved quickly in passing a wide variety of new firearm measures in the wake of the massacre at Sandy Hook Elementary, the L.A.
 Times notes.
 Calif., N.Y., and Conn. have all tightened laws, while Ohio, Mich. and Ark. have eased them.

 States are more politically homogenous than the federal government -- 37 state capitals are controlled by a single party.
 This makes the work of enacting legislation easier for state legislatures, which are already used to working faster than Congress since they typically meet for just a fraction of the year.

 President Obama called new gun laws in Colorado "a model for what's possible" in an April 4 speech in Denver.
 Afterward, he hugged Jane Dougherty, sister of the Sandy Hook school psychologist killed in the shooting.
 Colorado's law expands background checks and bans magazines of more than 15 rounds.

 South Dakota passed a law allowing teachers to carry guns in classrooms.
 Wyoming recently enabled judges to carry guns in courtrooms.
 Michigan and Ohio made obtaining a gun easier.
-Texas, North Carolina, Missouri and Georgia are all also set to enhance gun rights.
+Texas, North Carolina and Missouri are all also set to enhance gun rights.